4 Best Sumo Tours in Tokyo

 The tour we loved the most and suggest booking ASAP is this one!

-This sumo entertainment show was amazing from start to finish!
+Our personal FAVORITE tour is this sumo entertainment show.
 We got to watch sumo wrestling up close, eat amazing food, and had fun extras like souvenirs and photos with sumo wrestlers and a geisha!

 Best Sumo Tours in Tokyo